The Marianne has been optional since 2019

 Being able to substitute the CRD has given operators in the wine industry a chance to come up with alternative ways of ensuring the traceability of the product while greatly simplifying bottling and storage processes.
 Administrative simplification, easier inventory management, significant reduction of carbon impact and substantial gain in competitiveness for exports.
 These are just some of the many advantages of using documents instead of the CRD.

-ALL4PACK ALL4PACK Emballage Paris ALL4Pack Emballage Paris 2022 ALL4PACK Innovation ALL4PACk innovations Beverages bottles cardboard circular economy Conferences conferences space consummer goods CSR durability eco-packaging eco conception eco responsable eco responsible emballage environment environmentally friendly food safety food security innovation Intralogistics KHS logistic logistics machines materials news packaging paper pharmaceutical plastic printing processing recycling reuse security sustainability sustainable development sustainable packaging sustainable solutions Traceability
+ALLFORPACK EMBALLAGE PARIS Antalis bottles cardboard circular economy Citeo Conferences conferences space consummer goods CSR Domino durability eco conception eco responsable eco responsible emballage environmentally friendly food safety food security Fromm France innovation KHS Lactips logistic logistics machines materials news packaging paper PET pharmaceutical plastic polymers Print printing processing recycling reuse security sustainability sustainable development sustainable packaging sustainable solutions Traceability